Skip to content

 Jason Stolz CLTC, CRPC

-How long will my SEP IRA last in retirement is one of the most important questions self-employed professionals and small-business owners can ask before they start withdrawals.
-A SEP IRA is often funded aggressively during strong earning years, which can create a large balance.
+How long will my SEP IRA last in retirement is one of the most important questions self-employed professionals and small-business owners can ask before withdrawals begin.
+A SEP IRA is often funded aggressively during strong earning years, which can create a meaningful balance.
 But once you stop (or slow down) work, the job of that account changes overnight—from accumulation to producing reliable income that may need to last 25–35+ years.

 The problem is that a SEP IRA was built for tax-deferred growth, not for lifetime income distribution.
-In retirement, withdrawals introduce new risks that don’t show up during your working years: sequence-of-returns risk (withdrawing during down markets), rising taxes, inflation, and the possibility you live longer than your “average” plan assumed.
+In retirement, withdrawals introduce risks that do not show up during your working years: sequence-of-returns risk (withdrawing during down markets), taxes, inflation, rising insurance and healthcare costs, and the possibility you live longer than your “average” plan assumed.
 The result is that a strategy that looked fine on paper can start to feel fragile when the first market pullback arrives.

-This page breaks down what really determines how long your SEP IRA may last in retirement, why common withdrawal rules can fall short, and how using a Lifetime Income Calculator can help you evaluate guaranteed income strategies alongside traditional portfolio withdrawals.
+This page breaks down what really determines how long your SEP IRA may last in retirement, why common withdrawal rules can fall short, and how using a Lifetime Income Calculator can help you evaluate guaranteed income strategies alongside traditional portfolio withdrawals—so your income plan does not depend on everything going “perfect” for decades.

 Why SEP IRA Longevity Planning Matters

-SEP IRA owners often have a retirement profile that doesn’t follow the “standard employee” path.
+SEP IRA owners often have a retirement profile that does not follow the standard employee path.
 Income can be uneven from year to year.
 Contributions may be large but irregular.
-Retirement may be phased—working less, shifting to consulting, or selling a business—rather than a clean “stop date.”
+Retirement may be phased—working fewer hours, shifting to consulting, selling a practice, or transitioning a business—rather than a clean “stop date.”
 Those variables can create a strong account balance, but they can also create uncertainty about what a sustainable withdrawal plan should look like.

-In retirement, the main goal shifts from “How do I maximize growth?” to “How do I protect dependable income?”
-That’s why many retirees start by focusing on how to protect your funds in retirement before making decisions about how aggressively to invest the entire account.
+That is why many retirees start by focusing on how to protect your funds in retirement before making decisions about how aggressively to invest the entire account.
+When you are no longer adding contributions, protecting the “income engine” becomes more important than chasing ideal long-term averages.

 The Main Factors That Determine How Long a SEP IRA Lasts in Retirement